mikelogaciuk/mikelogaciuk/README.md

                      "DataOps Engineer",
                      1989,
                      ["pl_PL", "en_US"],
-                     ["T-SQL", "PL/SQL", "Python",
+                     ["T-SQL", "PL/SQL", "PYTHON",
-                     "Pandas", "Numpy", "ETL"],
-                     ["SMSS", "SSIS", "VSCODE", "GRAFANA",
+                     "PANDAS", "ETL", "ELT", "ERP", "POS"],
-                     "INTELLIJ IDEA", "PYCHARM", "DOCKER",
+                     ["SMSS", "VSCODE", "PYCHARM", "DOCKER",
-                     "GITLAB", "CICD", "ERP", "POS"])
+                     "GITLAB", "CICD", "GRAFANA", "SPLUNK"])

 me.to_json()
 ```

 ## About me

 I am DataOps Engineer from :poland: Poland working for [TERG S.A.
-(MediaExpert)](https://mediaexpert.pl).
+(MediaExpert)](https://mediaexpert.pl) as a Senior SQL Server Applications Administrator.

-My job there is to write various integrity checks around our sales data, wrangle it or analyse and visualize for internal purposes, alerts or healthchecks.
+My job there is to write various integrity checks around our sales data, wrangle it or analyse and visualize for internal purposes, alerts or healthchecks, but because of my **NDA** - it's quite complicated to share lots of code, since almost everything that I write is used for internal purposes.

-Since my job is to:

-- obtain and move or wrangle specific sales data between POS & ERP systems,
-- altogether with many integrity reports,
-- and because of my **NDA**.

-It's hard for me to share internal code as others.

 However I plan to cover it up with some custom things in future :smile:!